igor-shevchenko/unisender-python-client/README.md

 ### Advanced usage

-For start mailing your need a complete a set of API requests:
+In order to send a email message, you need to perform these API requests:

 1. Create list;
-2. Create fields;
+2. Create contact fields;
 3. Import contacts;
 4. Create email message;
 5. Create campaign.

-It is not comfortable.
-To simplify this procedure, use "SimpleClient" and next methods:
+It is not convenient.
+To simplify this procedure, use "SimpleClient" and the following methods:
 - **create_email_campaign** - send one email message;
 - **create_email_campaigns** - send a lot of email messages.